ubcecon/ECON622/syllabus.md

 3. Structural estimation (Paul Schrimpf)
 4. Data science and machine learning (Paul Schrimpf)

 Throughout the course we will be using the programming language Julia.
-We may introduce Python or R for some big data/large data introduction.
+We will introduce Python or R for some big data/large data introduction.
+As a lingua-franca, at some point you will want to learn python for interfacing with key ML packages and for use in  data-cleaning pipeline.
 For your final project, you can use any of those languages.

 ## Topics